 Making sure your kids get enough energy is only part of the equation.
 You want to be choosing healthy foods too, including those that provide sustainable energy (rather than a sugar spike that will quickly wear out).

 To do so, you’ll need to focus on protein rich foods.
 Ones that are easy to eat on the go are ideal.
 That way your child doesn’t even need to slow down.
 Combining protein rich foods with carb rich ones can work well too, as you’ll see from this list.
+You could also play around with picnic food for kids.
+Many of those foods a perfect for a variety of situations.

 Table of Contents